EnigmaCurry/blog.rymcg.tech/content/blog/drone.md

 Commit both files to git and push the changes to the gitea remote.

+Watch the [DigitalOcean droplet console](https://cloud.digitalocean.com/droplets), you should see the temporary droplet startup and then shutdown a bit later after the job completes.

 Check the output of the job for any errors.
 Your image should now be pushed to the registry, test it by running: